List of Digimon films: Battle of Adventurers

-Digimon Tamers: Battle of Adventurers is the fifth Digimon film.
+Digimon Tamers: Battle of Adventurers is the fifth Digimon film and the first Digimon Tamers film.
 It was released in Japan on July 14, 2001.
 It was released in the United States on September 16, 2005.

-Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.
+Discotek Media released the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.

 Runaway Locomon

-Digimon Tamers: Runaway Locomon originally released in Japan as Digimon Tamers: Runaway Digimon Express, is the sixth Digimon film.
+Digimon Tamers: Runaway Locomon originally released in Japan as Digimon Tamers: Runaway Digimon Express, is the sixth Digimon film and the second Digimon Tamers film.
 It was released in Japan on March 2, 2002.
 It was released in the United States on October 2, 2005.

-Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.
+Discotek Media released the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.

 Chiaki Konaka states in his character notes (for Rika) that he "was not consulted" on Runaway Locomon, which possibly explains certain continuity errors.
-On this he also says: "However, ...Mr.
-Tetsuharu Nakamura [the director], [who was] an assistant director of the TV series... [and] Mr. Hiro Masaki,... a regular writer for the series... paid a great deal of attention to the psychological aspects of the series when completing the movie...
+On this he also says: "However, ...
+Mr. Tetsuharu Nakamura [the director], [who was] an assistant director of the TV series... [and] Mr. Hiro Masaki,... a regular writer for the series... paid a great deal of attention to the psychological aspects of the series when completing the movie...
 I am very grateful to them for boldly illustrating the parts of Rika's family life that the TV series never explored."

-Digimon Frontier films
+Digimon Frontier film

 Digimon Frontier: Island of Lost Digimon

-Digimon Frontier: Island of Lost Digimon originally released in Japan as Digimon Frontier: Ancient Digimon Revival (デジモンフロンティア: 古代デジモン復活!!, Dejimon Furontia Kodai Dejimon Fukkatsu!!) is the seventh Digimon film.
+Digimon Frontier: Island of Lost Digimon originally released in Japan as Digimon Frontier: Ancient Digimon Revival (デジモンフロンティア: 古代デジモン復活!!, Dejimon Furontia Kodai Dejimon Fukkatsu!!) is the seventh Digimon film and the only Digimon Frontier film.
 It was released in Japan on July 20, 2002.
 It was released in the United States on November 27, 2005.

 Digimon Data Squad (Savers) films

 The Digital World in Imminent Danger!

-Digimon Savers 3D: The Digital World in Imminent Danger! (デジモンセイバーズ3D デジタルワールド 危機イッパツ !, Dejimon Saibāzu 3D Dejitaru Wārudo Kiki Ippatsu!) is a 7-minute CG film produced by Toei Animation that was originally screened at the Time Machine of Dreams theme park attraction at Sanrio Puroland from July 8, 2006 to July 2, 2008, and Harmonyland.
+Digimon Savers 3D: The Digital World in Imminent Danger! (デジモンセイバーズ3D デジタルワールド 危機イッパツ!, Dejimon Saibāzu 3D Dejitaru Wārudo Kiki Ippatsu!) is a 7-minute Digimon Savers CG film produced by Toei Animation that was originally screened at the Time Machine of Dreams theme park attraction at Sanrio Puroland from July 8, 2006 to July 2, 2008, and Harmonyland.
 It made its theatrical debut on October 3, 2009, alongside Digimon Adventure 3D: Digimon Grand Prix!, GeGeGe no Kitaro: Kitaro's Ghost Train and Yaemon, The Locomotive as part of the Burst Out!
 3D Toei Anime Festival.
 It was released on DVD along with the other three films on February 21, 2010, under the name "CG Toei Anime Festival" and was later included on a bonus disc in the Digimon THE MOVIES Blu-ray 1999–2006 compilation, released on January 9, 2015.